woojoo666/arcana-notes/notes1.md

 	* insertions are just backward-references to child objects
 	* we also talked about this a bit when talking about templates? // TODO: FIND REFERENCED SECTION
 	* section: "The Nature of Objects - Insertions as Backward References"
+25. child scope, references are dynamic and can change and point to overriden properties
+	* see section "Implementing Scope - Child Scope vs Arguments Scope II"

 ### Implementation Rules